adct-the-experimenter/timeline-track-editor/README.md

 		//makes DoubleTrack::FunctionToCallInNullState() be called when nothing is happening after stop button pressed timeFrame->AddTrackFunctionToCallInTimerLoopNullState(track1);

-		track1->Show(); //show the track
-		timeFrame->Show(true); //show the timeframe
+		//Initialize Audio Track

+		//Initialize OpenAL Soft

+		audioPlayer = new OpenALSoftPlayer();

+		if(!audioPlayer->InitOpenALSoft(audioDevice,alContext))
+		{
+			std::cout << "Unable to make audio track because OpenAL SOft could not be initialized! \n";
 		}
+		else
+		{
+			audioPlayer->SetReferenceToAudioContext(alContext);
+			audioPlayer->SetReferenceToAudioDevice(audioDevice);

+			audioPlayer->InitBuffersForStreaming();

+			AudioTrack* track2 = new AudioTrack("Audio");

+			start = 0.0f; //lowest value
+			end = 1.0f; //highest value
+			numTicks = 11; //number of ticks between lowest value and highest value including zero resolution = 0.1; //the fineness of how much variable can be incremented/decremented by

+			//setup bounds for vertical axis
+			track2->SetupAxisForVariable(start,end,resolution,numTicks);

+			//add track to time frame
+			timeFrame->AddTrack(track2,space);

+			track2->Show();
+		}
+	}

-For further customization use DoubleTrack class as a template to create a new class to handle specific class types.
+For further customization use DoubleTrack and/or AudioTrack class as a template to create a new class to handle specific class types.

-# To place points on graph
+# To place points on graph in DoubleTrack
 Left click on graph in track to place a point in track.
 Right Click on point in graph in track to remove a point from the graph.